 So, what is a playscape and how is it different from a playground.
 Admittedly, they are pretty similar, but the difference plays a key factor for homeowners.
 Playscapes are, essentially, integrated playground equipment.
 Public playgrounds tend to have ample space and no particular need to conserve space with integrated playground equipment.
 Most playgrounds will usually have at least one playscape with slides, tunnels, and monkey bars, but most homeowners want to pack as much punch as possible in less space and for less money.
 A single residential playscape is often the best way to combine the needs for space conservation and budgetary constraints, while still enabling your kids to have multiple options.

-Need to find a pro for your backyard playscape?Find Pros
+Ready to start your backyard playscape?Find Pros

 Backyard playscapes can include any of the common playground equipment you see at your local park.
 Swings, slides, monkey bars, tunnels, and ladders are all possibilities.
 A single backyard playscape can also accommodate kids of different ages and sizes.
 There’s no reason you can’t install a standard swing and an infant swing along the same support beam.
 Moreover, a small slide and a large slide can extend off opposite sides of the playscape.